porfanid/apvs/README.md

 ### Setup Nexus

-#### Download nexus from http://www.sonatype.org/nexus/ and install.
+Download nexus from http://www.sonatype.org/nexus/ and install.

-On Windows install nexus by running the command using admin privileges, (Right mouse click on application->Run as Administrator):
+* On Windows install and start nexus by running the command using admin privileges, (Right mouse click on application->Run as Administrator):

-    _.../nexus-<version number>/bin_ > nexus install
+    .../nexus-<version number>/bin > nexus install

-On MacOS:
+    .../nexus-<version number>/bin > nexus start

-in ~/Library/LaunchAgents create a file nexus.plist with the following content:
+* On MacOS install and start nexus by creating a file ~/Library/LaunchAgents/nexus.plist with the following content:

 ```xml
 	<?xml version="1.0" encoding="UTF-8"?>